'A pity if people didn’t know': The astronomy enthusiast bringing rare solar eclipse to the heartlands

 SINGAPORE: For the past three months, Mdm Gerardyn Brittos has been hard at work preparing for a rare annular solar eclipse on Boxing Day.

-The 46-year-old homemaker and her husband have been working with the Residential Committees to plan and organise a solar eclipse viewing for 300 people in Ang Mo Kio.
+The 46-year-old homemaker and her husband have been working with the Residents Committees to plan and organise a solar eclipse viewing for 300 people in Ang Mo Kio.

 More recently, they have also been preparing 300 solar glasses by hand, to be distributed to the public on the day itself.